amartincolby/Rust-Quick-Guide/README.md

-    To reiterate, Rust has en explicit `return` statement as a concession to the C tradition, but it also has implicit final return as denoted by the lack of semicolon.
-In most cases, the final statement of a block being used as the implicit return will be the ideal and idiomatic pattern.
+    To reiterate, Rust has en explicit `return` statement as a concession to the C tradition, but it also has implicit final return as denoted by the lack of a semicolon.
+In most cases, the final statement of a block being used as its implicit return will be the ideal and idiomatic pattern.

     All evaluation blocks, and thus all functions, _must_ return something.
 If no final value is present, the block will return the special value `unit`,